ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-06-famous-triangles.md

 tags:       trigonometry, triangles, 30-60-90, 45-45-90
 ---

-These triangles are so commonly found in geometry, trigonometry, and higher mathematics, they deserve their own post.
+These triangles are so commonly found in geometry, trigonometry, and higher mathematics, that they deserve their own post.
 They form the building blocks of other more complicated structures.

 <br>

 ## 30-60-90 Triangles

-Consider an **equilateral triangle** with all side-lengths of $s$.
+Consider an **equilateral triangle** with all side lengths of $s$.
 A result in geometry is that all the internal angles of a triangle add up to $180^{\circ} = \pi \ \text{rad}$.
 By symmetry, it must be the case that all the angles of an equilateral triangle are equal, and thus must be $60^{\circ} = \pi/3 \ \text{rad}$.

-Now, draw the perpendoicular bisector of one of the angles, which will cut the triangle in half.
+Now, draw the perpendicular bisector of one of the angles, which will cut the triangle in half.
 The result is a $30{-}60{-}90$ triangle.

 <center>
 {% tikz 30-60-90-triangle %}